LLaRA: Large Language-Recommendation Assistant

-We have implemented LLaRA framework on item embeddings derived from three traditional sequential recommendation baselines (\ie GRU4Rec, Caser, and SASRec).
-Having compared LLaRA with the aforementioned baseline models, the results are shown in Table \ref{tab:RQ1_res} \footnote{The relative improvement of GRU, Caser, and SASRec is calculated by the LLaRA implemented on the item embeddings derived from these corresponding models.
-The relative improvement of LLM-based methods is calculated by the LLaRA implemented on SASRec.}.
+We implement LLaRA framework on item embeddings derived from three traditional sequential recommendation baselines (\ie GRU4Rec, Caser, and SASRec).
+Comparing LLaRA with the aforementioned baseline models, the results are shown in Table \ref{tab:RQ1_res} \footnote{Note that the relative improvement of GRU, Caser, and SASRec is calculated by the LLaRA implemented on the item embeddings derived from their corresponding models, while that of LLM-based methods is calculated by the LLaRA implemented on SASRec.}.
 The observations can be summarized as follows.

-(a) LLaRA outperforms all the baseline models on both the MovieLens and Steam datasets.
-Specifically, it achieves the highest HitRatio@1 metric of 0.4737 and 0.7139 on MovieLens and Steam, respectively.
-This demonstrates its effective integration of traditional sequential information with the extensive world knowledge and robust reasoning capabilities of LLMs.
+(a) LLaRA outperforms all baselines on all three datasets.
+Specifically, it achieves the highest HitRatio@1 metric of 0.4737, 0.4949 and 0.4508 on MovieLens, Steam and LastFM, respectively.
+This validates its effective integration of traditional sequential information with the extensive world knowledge and robust reasoning capabilities of LLMs.

-(b) As for traditional sequential recommendation models (\ie GRU4Rec, Caser, and SASRec), their HitRatio@1 scores are lower than those of our models.
-These models make predictions solely based on the sequential behavioral patterns of users, without integrating any semantic information about the items.
+(b) As for traditional sequential recommenders (\ie GRU4Rec, Caser, and SASRec), their HitRatio@1 scores are lower than those of LLaRA.
+These models make predictions solely based on the behavioral patterns of users, without integrating any semantic information about items.
 This highlights the importance of incorporating world knowledge about items into the recommendation process.

 (c) When it comes to LLM-based methods, we can analyze them from two perspectives.
-Firstly, the standalone LLMs (\ie Llama2 and GPT-4) show relatively poor performance.
-This suggests that adapting LLMs to recommendation tasks is crucial for enhancing their performance in this domain.
+Firstly, the relatively poor performance of vanilla LLMs (\ie Llama2 and GPT-4) suggests that adapting LLMs to recommendation tasks is crucial for enhancing their performance in this domain.
 Secondly, the LLM4Rec methods (\ie MoRec and TALLRec) show some improvements over the standalone LLM methods.
 However, their recommendation ability, as denoted by the HitRatio@1 metric, is still lower than that of LLaRA.
-This underscores the importance of properly leveraging the strengths of both LLMs and traditional sequential recommendation models.
-On the one hand, MoRec, for instance, does not utilize the reasoning ability of LLMs.
-On the other hand, TALLRec does not incorporate traditional sequential recommendation models and relies solely on the item background knowledge triggered by the item titles for reasoning.
-This highlights the need for a more comprehensive approach that combines the strengths of both LLMs and traditional recommendation models, as demonstrated by LLaRA.
+MoRec overlooks the reasoning ability of LLMs, while TALLRec neglects to incorporate traditional sequential recommenders.
+This highlights the need for a more comprehensive approach that combines the strengths of both LLMs and traditional recommendation models.